This library provides database independent access procedures. The database specific operations are provided in database driver (DBD) libraries.

 Executes given query.
 If the args is not null, then procedure shall bind the given args as its parameters.

-The dbi-execute! shall return a integer value representing affected row count.
+shall return a integer value representing affected

-The dbi-execute-query! shall return a result set object which can be used with dbi-fetch! or dbi-fetch-all!.
-The implementation may allow to return a specific result set object and it is users' responsibility to use it with fetching the result.
+allow to return a specific result set object and it is users' responsibility

-NOTE: There is a default implementation of dbi-execute-query! and returns the given query as a result set object.
+returns the given query as a result set object.

 Fetches a row or all rows from the given query.

-The dbi-fetch! shall return a vector representing the query result, if there is no more data available it shall return #f.
+there is no more data available it shall return #f.

-NOTE: There is a default implementation of dbi-fetch-all!, it calls dbi-fetch! until it returns #f.
+NOTE: There is a default implementation of dbi-fetch-all!

 Commits or rollback transactions on the given query, respectively.